mlaursen/react-md/packages/icon/README.md

 </tr>
 <tr>
 <td><code>rmd-icon-host-material-icons(font-url-or-map, include-font-size, old-ie-support)</code></td>
-<td>Creates both the font face and css class for material icons when hosting the fonts localliy instead of using
+<td>Creates both the font face and css class for material icons when hosting the fonts locally instead of using
-the google fonts service.
+the Google fonts service.
 This takes either a font url prefix string or a map of urls for each required font file.
 If you are using create-react-app, you <b>must</b> use the Map version so the fonts can be correctly included by the build process.
 <h5>Parameters</h5>